TOLEDO LUCAS COUNTY PUBLIC LIBRARY

 The overall theme of this project was to enhance what has always been present in the library building by adding modern technology throughout, repositioning spaces and functions to make them more readily accessible to customers, adding some new spaces that will let customers experience, learn and create, and providing more of some the most popular areas for the public to enjoy.

-The entry experience coming into the building from the parking lot was transformed in a way that was very different from the previous long corridor that led to the stair and elevators accessing the first level.
-This space has been reimagined to bring people down a bright, back-painted glass clad “Promenade” flanked by a glass enclosed community meeting room and a business incubator “Workspace” that showcases different business startups in progress.
+We transformed the entry experience coming into the building from the parking lot to bring people down a bright, back-painted glass clad “Promenade” flanked by a glass-enclosed community meeting room and a business incubator “Workspace” that will showcase different business startups or nonprofits in progress.
 This Promenade is a harbinger of the materials and technology that carries throughout the rest of the renovated library.

-Part of this project involved a complete reconceptualization of the spaces and services that can support entrepreneurs, local non-profit groups, jobseekers, and people just looking for a creative outlet.
-A group of librarians known as the “Economic Success Team” have left their desks to meet people out in the community and learn about what the library can do to help them in terms of services, resources, and spaces.
-In addition to providing access to meeting spaces outside of library hours, the Workspace allows non-profit and small businesses the opportunity for long-term space rental and hosts workshops by the Economic Success Team.
+Part of this project involves a complete reconceptualization of the spaces and services that can support entrepreneurs, local non-profit groups, job seekers, and people just looking for a creative outlet.
+A group of librarians known as the “Business and Workforce Department” have left their desks to meet people out in the community and learn about what the library can do to help them in terms of services, resources, and spaces.
+In addition to providing access to meeting spaces outside of library hours, the Workspace allows non-profit and small businesses the opportunity for long-term space rental and hosts workshops.

-In addition to a technology training lab, a teaching lab holds sessions in business writing and creative writing alike through relationships with a local poet laureate and university departments.
-The Making space further supports entrepreneurs creating marketing materials or prototypes.
+In addition to a technology training lab, a teaching lab holds sessions in business writing and building digital literacy skills.
+The Studio Lab space further supports entrepreneurs creating marketing materials or prototypes.
 All of these elements have overlaps with workforce development strategies that encourage customers looking for these services, to feel more comfortable asking for help.

 The Children’s Area has been fully re-vamped with new finishes, furniture, and lighting fixtures that have either been replaced or re-lamped.
 The collection layout has been reconfigured for improved browsing.
 The fixed service point has been reduced in size and a mobile service point has been added for flexible oversight during peak times.
-While this area does have re-furbished interactive play and learn elements throughout the space, additional items include a kitchen play area, an Everbright interactive wall, gaming area, and computer bar to provide access to technology-based learning, and a pre-primary enrichment room for small group programming.
-Laptop lending is also available in this area for use by parents.
-The highlights of this space are a Dr. Seuss gallery wall featuring original artwork in honor of Director Scoles.
-A dedicated Mystery Room has also been developed to house a generously donated Nancy Drew collection.
-An interactive “mystery wall” will engage children in problem solving activities with both visual and audio clues.
-The Library’s significant collection of illustrations will continue to be displayed throughout the entire children’s area creating a connection for both kids and parents alike with some of their favorite literacy characters.
+The highlights of this space are a Dr. Seuss gallery wall featuring original artwork and a Nancy Drew Room that houses a Jennifer Fisher Nancy Drew Collection.
+An interactive “mystery wall” engages children in problem solving activities with both visual and audio clues.

-The Wintergarden was added as part of the 90’s expansion and although not as historically significant as the original art deco structure, was nonetheless treated with a light touch as it acts as an important connector between the historic areas and the main collection wing of the library.
-This light filled space now has become a central gathering point off of which feeds a new Gallery, Café and local artist Gift Store.
+The Atrium was added as part of the 2001 expansion and acts as an important connector between the historic areas and the main collection wing of the library.
+This light filled space now has become a central gathering point off of which feeds a new Gallery, Café and Gift Shop